brian-team/brian2modelfitting/docs_sphinx/introduction/introduction.rst

  - :py:class:`~brian2modelfitting.modelfitting.modelfitting.SpikeFitter`
  - :py:class:`~brian2modelfitting.modelfitting.modelfitting.OnlineTraceFitter`

-The class accept the a model and data as an input and returns best fit of parameters and corresponding error.
+The class accepts a model and data as an input and returns best fit of parameters and corresponding error.
 Proposed solution can accept multiple traces to optimize over at the same time.